Associate Professor of English

 - Member of the Association of Teachers of Advanced Composition

 - Member of the National Council of Teachers of English

 - Member of the National Writing Centers Association

 - Member of the Rhetoric Society of America

 - Member of the Albert Camus Society of the United States

 Much of my research concerns itself with Quintilian, the first-century Roman teacher of rhetoric.
 I believe that the discipline of English finds its roots in the rhetorical tradition, which historically emphasizes more than a narrow focus on belles lettres.
 In this light, English study ideally should fit one to use words well -- whether written, spoken, or read -- in a variety of situations and circumstances, for purposes in the academy and beyond.
 Consequently, my work embraces and promotes liberal arts learning, which has as its end the development of whole people who can serve the common good.

-'Connected' Writing Instruction: Adapting Quintilian’s Pedagogy to the College Classroom"
+"Connected' Writing Instruction: Adapting Quintilian’s Pedagogy to the College Classroom" (PDF)

 "Teaching With An End In Mind."
 A week-long faculty seminar on education, conducted two consecutive years at Minnehaha Academy, Minneapolis: summer, 2002-03.